 \section{Abstract}

 Large language models (LLMs) power modern AI applications, but processing sensitive data on untrusted servers raises privacy concerns.
 Homomorphic encryption (HE) enables computation on encrypted data for secure inference.
 However, neural text generation requires decoding methods like \argmax and \sampling, which are non-polynomial and thus computationally expensive under encryption, creating a significant performance bottleneck.
 We introduce \cutmax, an HE-friendly \argmax algorithm that reduces ciphertext operations compared to prior methods, enabling practical greedy decoding under encryption.
 We also propose the first HE-compatible nucleus (top-$p$) sampling method, leveraging \cutmax for efficient stochastic decoding with provable privacy guarantees.
 Both techniques are polynomial, supporting efficient inference in privacy-preserving settings.
 Moreover, their differentiability facilitates gradient-based sequence-level optimization as a polynomial alternative to straight-through estimators.
-We further provide strong theoretical guarantees for \cutmax, proving it converges globally to a unique two-level fixed point, independent of the input values beyond the identity of the maximizer, which explains its rapid convergence in just a few iterations.
+We further provide strong theoretical guarantees for \cutmax, proving its convergence via exponential amplification of the gap ratio between the maximum and runner-up elements.
 Evaluations on realistic LLM outputs show latency reductions of $24\times$–$35\times$ over baselines, advancing secure text generation.